-On December 7, 2009, 28-year-old Susan Powell, her husband Joshua, and the couple's young sons Charlie and Braden were reported missing when Susan didn't show up for her job as a stockbroker at Wells Fargo Financial and her children never arrived at daycare.
-Hours after the family's sudden disappearance was reported to law enforcement, Joshua, along with his sons, returned to the West Valley, Utah, home he shared with Susan.
+In December 2009, 28-year-old Susan Powell, her husband Joshua, and the couple's young sons Charlie and Braden were reported missing when Susan didn't show up for her job at Wells Fargo Financial, and her children never arrived at daycare.
+Hours after the family's sudden disappearance was reported to law enforcement, Joshua, along with his sons, returned to the West Valley, UT, home he shared with Susan.

 When the authorities questioned Joshua about his wife's whereabouts, he said he took his sons Charlie, 4, and Braden, 2, camping just after midnight that same day - leaving his wife alive and well behind in their home - and he had no idea where Susan was.
 However, Joshua's story didn't make any sense to police, largely because it seemed unusual for someone to take two young children camping in the middle of the night, but also because of the storm that had blanketed the area with snow.

-Detectives were also suspicious because when they questioned Joshua about his wife's sudden disappearance, he didn't seemed concerned about what had happened to his spouse and the mother of his children.
+Detectives were also suspicious because when they questioned Joshua about his wife's sudden disappearance, he didn't seem concerned about what had happened to his spouse and the mother of his children and exhibited odd behavior.